lingui/js-lingui/website/docs/ref/conf.md

 "extractorParserOptions": {
   /**
    * default true
-   * Use for Stage 3 decorators syntax
+   * Use for Stage 3 decorators syntax.
    */
   decoratorsBeforeExport?: boolean
   /**
+   * default false
    * Enable if you use flow.
-Default false
-   * This will apply Flow syntax to files with .js, cjs, .mjs extension.
+This will apply Flow syntax to files with .js, cjs, .mjs extension.
    */
   flow?: boolean
 }